dst4l/dst4l/directions.md

     * Metro - two lines M1 and M2
       * most important is line M2 which connects to the airport
       * The metro operates 24/7
-      * Btw. if you see a contruction site in the city of Copenhagen it is probably related to the undergoing expansion of the Metro in Copenhagen.
+      * Btw. if you see a construction site in the city of Copenhagen it is probably related to the undergoing expansion of the Metro in Copenhagen.

     * S-tog (City train)
       * S-tog connects most of the major Copenhagen with train lines
       * Most important line is Line A and E that connects the Central Station (Hovedbanegården) and Nørreport with Lyngby (where DTU is located)

     * Busses
-      * Copenhagen is connected with a vast network of busses
+      * Copenhagen is connected with a vast network of Busses
       * Most important bus lines are 150S and 173E that brings you from the main hub Nørreport to DTU.

 * Information about tickets and prices for public transportation